Circumcision Aftercare: Healing Timeline, Warning Signs, and When to Call a Doctor

 Long-Term Care and Hygiene

-It’s essential to wear loose-fitting underwear to minimize friction and support healing.
-Regularly inspect the area for any signs of infection, such as increased redness, swelling, or discharge.
-If you notice any concerning symptoms, contact your healthcare provider promptly.
-Finally, maintain open communication with your healthcare team regarding any ongoing concerns or questions about hygiene practices for optimal long-term care.
+Wear loose-fitting underwear to reduce friction.
+Check the area regularly for signs of infection, such as redness, swelling, or discharge.
+If anything looks off, contact your healthcare provider.
+Keeping open communication with your care team is the best way to stay on top of any lingering questions about hygiene or recovery.

 Resources for Parents and Caregivers